Does a Temporary Restraining Order Stay on Your Record? (TRO Rule)

 How Long Does a Restraining Order Stay on Your Record?

-For individuals who are wondering how long does a restraining order stay on your record, a restraining order will not appear on criminal records in most cases.
+For individuals who are wondering how long is a restraining order retained on your record, a restraining order will not appear on criminal records in most cases.
 The civil record will be available indefinitely unless sealed.

 References